NShan9297/PyBer_Analysis/README.md

 **Suburban Cities**

 The data collected suggests that there are not enough drivers in these areas.
-At ~30% of all total rides, the percentage of drivers being about a 4th does not level out.
-We also see, when looking at the dataframe that when compared to Urban and Rural, there is the most impactful disparity between rides and drivers.
-This is ultimately what seems to be causing the price per ride to be closer to the rural prices.
-This seems to be unreasonable as suburbs are more similar to urban areas than they are rural areas based on geogrphy.
+At ~30% of the total rides, the percentage of drivers being at about a 4th of total drivers does not seem to be a good model.
+When looking at the dataframe,we see when compared to Urban and Rural cities, there is the most impactful disparity between rides and drivers.
+This is likely what is driving up the price for riders in this area as they are more simlar to rural prices than urban prices.
+Based on knowledge of city types, one would expect that the price be more similar to the urban areas because they are more similar to one another.

 **Rural Cities**
+Based on the data, the amount of drivers in the rural areas is at about where it should be.
+There is not a significant difference between the rides and drivers in these areas.
+The percentages of Drivers and Rides are about the same as seen in the pie chart above.

+In conclusion, I would advise the CEO to leave the number of drivers the same for Rural areas, but maybe look into